 There's a multitude of pristine beaches along the coastline south of Sydney, the famous Blue Mountains are just a quick jaunt away, and the Hunter Valley's award-winning vineyards are waiting to welcome you.
 Or stretch your holiday ambitions even further to Byron Bay in the north of NSW.

 Satisfy your inner gourmet in the Hunter Valley

-Take the train or hire a car to visit the Hunter Valley.
-It's only two hours north of Sydney and home to the oldest vineyards in Australia.
-There's heaps to do here - festivals, farmers markets, hot-air ballooning, golf - however we recommend easing into the region with a wine and food tasting tour.
-Choose a bus, bicycle, Segway or even horse and carriage tour to explore the delicious local wines, cheeses, chocolate and other gourmet treats.
+Take the train or hire a car to visit the Hunter Valley, one of the most popular places to visit near Sydney.
+It's only two and a half hours north of the city and home to the oldest vineyards in Australia.
+There's plenty of scope for fun here - festivals, farmers' markets, hot-air ballooning, golf - but top of the list for most visitors is a wine and food tasting tour.

-Then head over to coastal Port Stephens.
+After exploring the Hunter Valley, head over to coastal Port Stephens.
 It's a perfect spot to relax with gorgeous beaches and alfresco waterside dining.
 The sheltered bays are great for families and you may even see bottlenose dolphins and migrating whales.
-Sit outside for lunch and watch the waves roll in at Merewether Beach, Newcastle's famous surfing location.
+Or head to Newcastle where you can sit outside for lunch and watch the waves roll in at Merewether Beach, Newcastle's famous surfing location.
 And while you're in town, pick up some organic goodies at the Hunter Street Markets, they're on every Wednesday to Saturday.

 Discover the breath-taking natural beauty of the South Coast

 Heading south from Sydney lies the beautiful South Coast of NSW, a 600km stretch of spectacular beaches.
 Shellharbour, a two-hour drive from the city, makes a great base for exploring the area.
 It offers pretty beaches, a good selection of cafes and restaurants, and plenty to keep you busy.